vandadnp/dartpad_workshop_starter/public/statelesswidget/instructions.md

 ## Small Challenge

-In the code on the right hand side, we have a compile-time error.
+In the code on the right hand side, you have a compile-time error.
 See if you can find the issue and solve it given the instructions I've left for you in the code.